birth-outcomes/birth_outcomes_summary/book_birth_outcomes_summary/_build/html/_sources/design_dag_1.md

     classDef green fill:#DDF2D1, stroke: #FFFFFF;
 ````

+**Why do we care about modifiers/effect modification?**

+(1) The average causal effect will differ between populations with different prevalence of the modifier - i.e. it depends on the distribution of individual causal effects in the population
+* **Example: If average causal effect of exposure is harmful in women and beneficial in mean, a study with an equal gender split would find null causal effect, and a study with majority women would find harmful causal effect.*
+* Hence, 'there is generally no such thing as “the average causal effect of treatment A on outcome Y (period)”, but “the average causal effect of treatment A on outcome Y in a population with a particular mix of causal effect modifiers.”'
+The ability to extrapolate causal effects between populations is referred to as the **transportability** of causal inferences across populations.
+* However, there will often be unmeasured effect modifiers, and so 'transportability of causal effects is an unverifiable assumption that relives heavily on subject-matter experts'.[[Hernán and Robins 2024]](https://www.hsph.harvard.edu/miguel-hernan/causal-inference-book/)

+(2) Additive (but not multiplicative) effect modification can help identify groups who would most benefit from an intervention [[Hernán and Robins 2024]](https://www.hsph.harvard.edu/miguel-hernan/causal-inference-book/)

+(3) Identifying effect modification may help us to understand the biological, social, or other mechanisms leading to the outcome. [[Hernán and Robins 2024]](https://www.hsph.harvard.edu/miguel-hernan/causal-inference-book/)

 ### Mediators

 **Mediators** are variables that lie in the causal path between the two other variables (e.g. between exposure and outcome), and they tell you how or why an effect takes place.[[source]](https://www.scribbr.co.uk/faqs/why-should-you-include-mediators-and-moderators-in-your-study/)
 * A path that includes a mediator is often called an **indirect effect** or indirect causal path
-* In contrast, the arrow directly connecting the treatment and outcome represents the **direct causal effect** of the treatment on the outcome that is not due to changes in the mediator.[[Lederer et al. 2018]](https://doi.org/10.1513/AnnalsATS.201808-564PS)
+* In contrast, the arrow directly connecting the treatment and outcome represents the **direct causal effect** of the treatment on the outcome that is not due to changes in the mediator.[[Lederer et al. 2018]](https://doi.org/10.1513/AnnalsATS.201808-564PS) This is also referred to as the **controlled direct effect (CDE)** [[Igelström et al. 2022]](https://doi.org/10.1136/jech-2022-219267)
 * If you do not have a direct arrow between the treatment and outcome, and only via the mediator, this implies that this is the only way in which the treatment can cause the outcome, and that if you know the mediator is present, knowing whether or not the treatment was present should have no impact on the outcome.

 ````{mermaid}